All Episodes

 I am not making it.

-Snurdly thinks that you think I'm making this up.
+Snurdley thinks that you think I'm making this up.

 I'm not making this up.

-members in the House the the the the Democrats look at we're going to have a committee here.
+When the Republicans had 135 members in the House, the Democrats, look at, we're going to have a committee here.

 You're not even allowed in here.

-And of course Bob Michael didn't care as long as either Tom Foley or Jim Wright invited him over to play golf.
+And of course, Bob Michael didn't care as long as either Tom Foley or Jim Wright invited him over to play golf.

-Republicans knew their place Hugh Scott from Pennsylvania they all knew their place in there.
+Hugh Scott from Pennsylvania, they all knew their place in there.

 Leaders of both parties say that Democrats in Congress are likely to win bipartisan support for bipartisan.